iot-uoe/feeling-responsive/_posts/events/2016-12-01-lopy-workshop-02.md

 The workshop will be held in the new uCreate Studio at the Main Library.
 This has been created as a dedicated workshop space for all kinds of maker activities, and will have have pretty much everything we need.

-**The event is open to both staff and students, but we are limited to 20 people in total for this event so please [book early](https://www.eventbrite.com/e/iot-lopy-workshop-tickets-29644817447).
+**The event is open to both staff and students, but we are limited to 20 people in total so please [book early](https://www.eventbrite.com/e/iot-lopy-workshop-tickets-29644817447).
 Some familiarity with Python programming will be useful.**

 Please bring your own laptop (Windows, Mac, Linux), and it would be helpful if you could pre-install the latest version of the Pycom IDE, [Pymakr](https://www.pycom.io/solutions/pymakr/).
 (Note that Pymakr has been upgraded significantly since the October workshop.)